 This document is a combined policy and strategy document which provides vision and purpose in demonstrating how the Trust supports counter fraud, bribery and corruption work.
-It sets out the Trust's commitment to dealing with fraud against the NHS and articulates its strategic approach to this: it has taken into account the contents of the NHSCFA's Strategy 2023-2026 document, published in May 2023.
+It sets out the Trust's commitment to dealing with fraud against the NHS and articulates its strategic approach to this: it has taken into account the contents of the NHSCFA's Strategy 2020 to 2023 document, published in April 2021.